Running Mock Interviews

 - Enter 1 for the number of interviews each applicant must participate in.

-- Do not add any Additional required Rooms for All Applicants.
+- Do not add any Additional required Rooms for All Applicants or Group Interview Rooms.

 - Save these settings, then add your interviewers to the two rooms.